 At the risk of sounding like Away from it all (“the one thing that Venice truly lacks is leprechauns“), here’s a random but inspiring sample of some further riches of world fiddling—needless to say, it’s all about technique at the service of the music, which in turn stems from its social use…

-Kamanca playing from Azerbaijan is amazing too.
+Kamancha playing from Azerbaijan is amazing too.
 I used to have a clip here of an Azeri party—complete with mobile phones, naff yet tasteful accompaniment, and no fancy fakelore costumes.
-But it’s disappeared, so we’ll have to settle for the reified official concert version:
+But it’s disappeared, so we’ll have to settle for a reified official concert version:

 And here’s a stellar gathering of players, all with their own distinctive styles (with thanks to Jeffrey Werbock, himself a fine exponent of Azeri music):